scottsfarley93/DesignChallengeData/readme.md

 This file gives a listing of the taxa included within the given data sets.
 Fields:

-	* Taxon Name:  The scientific (latin) name of the taxon
+	* Taxon Name:  The scientific (Latin) name of the taxon
 	* numOccurrences:  The number of records each taxon has (and that you can expect to find within that data file).
 This can be used to prioritize "important" species.
 	* fileName: A relative path to the file from either the shapefile or the csv data directory.